REGISTRATION AND PAYMENT

 If your child is ill and you believe they may be contagious, or unable to make it through the camp day, please do not send them to camp.

 If your child is being treated for a contagious condition please let us know so we can be alert for symptoms in others, and take appropriate precautions.

 Many of our camps build towards performances, and every day is valuable.
 We highly encourage your child to attend every day of camp.
-If you have a planned absence, please contact Associate Education Director Darcy at email@example.com or let you child's instructor know ahead of time.
+If you have a planned absence, please contact our education team at firstname.lastname@example.org or let your child's instructor know ahead of time.